 The view renders a web form with fields to submit.

-@registration in the formregistration_path and method of delivery post # app/views/registration/new.html.erb
+• Form generates the endpoint registration_path and method of delivery post

 <%= form_for @registration do |f| %>